rscgh/brainorg/MRI Data Cheet Sheet.md

 * .dtseries.nii(.gz), usually contains a time series (such as resting state) with a shape like (1200, 91282), 1200 timepoints x 91282 svoxels7vertices;
 * .dlabel.nii(.gz), contains a parcellation of shape (n_vertices) where the values correspond to a structure ID (i.e. id=4 could hypothetically correspond to the hippocampus).
 It should also somewhere contain the mapping from id (4) to label (hippocampus).

 Internally these should look mostly similiar.
 For more info check out the [Layman’s guide to working with CIFTI files](https://mandymejia.com/2015/08/10/a-laymans-guide-to-working-with-cifti-files/) by Mandy Mejia.
-Or the [HCP FAQ on Cifti](https://wiki.humanconnectome.org/display/PublicData/HCP+Users+FAQ)
+Or the [HCP FAQ on Cifti](https://wiki.humanconnectome.org/display/PublicData/HCP+Users+FAQ) and the BALSA [filetype reference](https://balsa.wustl.edu/about/fileTypes)

 ### HCP: Load resting state run and extract left cortex data